-You should use good judgment and common sense when using social media for both workrelated and personal reasons.
+You should use good judgment and common sense when using social media for both work-related and personal reasons.
 It is important to remember that everything you post using social media is public or can easily be made public, even if you delete it.
 Be sure to think twice about how a statement you make on social media will be interpreted by those who see it.

-Reporting Suspected Violations and Employee Protection Maintaining an ethical work environment means that you might have to report a concern about potentially unethical or improper activities.
-It is important to understand your optic about potentially unethical or improper activities.
+6. Reporting Suspected Violations and Employee Protection Maintaining an ethical work environment means that you might have to report a concern about potentially unethical or improper activities.
 It is important to understand your options and obligations in such a situation, and how the College will protect you from retaliation.
 All employees are expected to report behavior which is believed to be illegal, unethical, or otherwise in violation of College policies.
 The Augustana College Whistleblower Policy (below) provides details regarding what steps an employee can take to report a concern.